 By Jason Riddle, LBMC Managed Security Services

-Jason Riddle is Practice Leader at LBMC Managed Security Services where he helps defend his clients’ networks.
-He has over 15 years of experience working both as a consultant, advising commercial and government clients, and as a corporate information security officer for a financial services organization.
+Jason Riddle is practice leader at LBMC Managed Security Services where he helps defend his clients’ networks.
+He has more than 15 years of experience working both as a consultant, advising commercial and government clients, and as a corporate information security officer for a financial services organization.
 His core areas of expertise are technology infrastructure, security and compliance, electronic payments, and developing processes to defend networks and systems against today’s advanced threats.